webandco/neos-dev-tools/README.md

 `emergency, alert, critical, error, warning, notice, info, debug`
 * renderer: For custom objects you can provide a custom renderer which implements the [LogRendererInterface.php](./Classes/Service/Log/LogRendererInterface.php)
-* signal: If enabled the emitted signals and their corresponding slots are logged using the DevTools log facility
+* signal: If enabled the emitted signals and their corresponding slots are logged using the DevTools log facility (aka `wLog()`)

 ##### Overrule config